-Hinged doors – are fixed through the panel wall with the “Thermal hinged beam” using 5/16” hinge pins or similar method.
+Fixed through the panel wall with the “Thermal hinged beam” using 5/16” hinge pins or a similar method.
 This is far superior to rising hinges screwed directly into timber backing behind the “plug”, “frame” or “door surround”.
 A Kason side mount magnetic door catch secures the door to the frame with a lockable mechanism.
 This catch is removable from inside the room without the need for tools for peace of mind.

-Sliding doors – are supported via heavy duty aluminium double J track with adjustable mounted guides to secure door to the door frame and ensure optimum seal of the gasket.
-A bump rail style handle is mounted at the opening end of the door and protects the “locked inside” alarm bell from damage.
+Supported via heavy-duty aluminium double J track with adjustable mounted guides to secure the door-to-door frame and ensure optimum seal of the gasket.
+A bump rail-style handle is mounted at the opening end of the door and protects the “locked inside” alarm bell from damage.
 Unless otherwise specified, sliding doors do not have a locking mechanism.

 5. Door frames

 Door frames are made of plastic extrusion to house heater cables when required, offering an improved “thermal break” and are externally protected by rolled edge aluminium extrusion as used on the door surround also.
 Door frames can never be less than 600mm wide and 1500mm high.

 Low-voltage door heaters with multiple wattage tappings are used on all heated frames to reduce the risk of electrocution.
 Whilst it may be a little more than the competitor’s 240-volt heaters, we feel this is the safest method and is a small cost to pay for this added quality.